ILIAEVI/event_ticketing/README.md

   implemented custom ordering for phone_numbers.
 - **Social Links**: Provides links to the organization's social media profiles.

+### Caching

+To enhance performance and reduce redundant database queries, we utilize Redis for caching:

 ## Installation

 ### Setup